 Creating The Avrdude Lock Bit Protection Fuse Programming Setup Easily in Arduino

-Every Ardunio development tool installation includes avrdude tools for uploading the sketch, so we need not to install a separate avrdude application.
-I have tried this simple method in Windows operating system, but I think the same method can be applied in Linux environment since they have equivalent shell script commands for every Windows console commands described in one of these steps:
+Every Ardunio development tool installation includes avrdude tools for uploading the sketch.
+Therefore, we need not to install a separate avrdude application.
+To experiment with this, I have tried this simple method in Windows operating system.
+However, I think the same method is applicable in Linux environment since they have equivalent shell script commands.

-- Make sure the verbose output for uploading is set in the Aduino development software.
-To do this, go to File->Preference, and in check the upload checkbox in the option of “Show verbose output during: compilation, upload” in the Settings tab.
+- Secondly, make sure we have set the verbose output mode for uploading in the Aduino development software.
+To do this, go to File->Preference, and in check the upload checkbox.
+You can find this check box in the option of “Show verbose output during: compilation, upload” in the Settings tab.

-- Upload the application sketch (which will be protected) to the application board by menu Sketch->Upload Using Programmer (Ctrl+shift+U), but with the target (application) board disconnected or powered off to force an error on the uploading process.
-This trick is used force the Arduino interface to show a “copy error message” pop up menu in the right-top-corner of the verbose output window (Figure 1).
-Without this error, all displayed message in the output terminal can’t copied to the OS’s clipboard for pasting to another app.
+- Next, upload the application sketch to the application board by menu Sketch->Upload Using Programmer (Ctrl+shift+U), but wit the target (application) board disconnectedor powered-off.
+This trick will force the Arduino interface to show a “copy error message” pop up.
+This menu will show up in the right-top-corner of the verbose output window (Figure 1).
+Without this error, all displayed message in the output terminal can’t copied to the OS’s clipboard.

 - Open your sketch folder, and create new text file, save as “writelockbit.bat”.
 You might need to uncheck the “hide extension for known file type” of the file explorer or operating system’s preference to save as “.bat” or to edit/rename the extension from “.txt” to “.bat”.

 - Edit the file “writelockbit.bat” (right click on the file name and select “edit”), then paste the error message.
-Search the avrdude command by search “avrdude” keyword, and you should find something like shown as the blue selection in the Figure 2.
+Search the avrdude command by search “avrdude” keyword.
+The search should find something like shown as the blue selection in the Figure 2.

 - Edit the command to change the target memory from “flash” to “lock”, change the uploaded code file into direct 1 byte immediate locking code 0x00 (other values can be chosen, see the ATMEGA microcontroller’s manual), and add -u option to disable safe-mode.
 Add additional new line of “pause” command to halt the execution, preventing auto exit after finishing the lock bits writing, so we can manually checking the response of the avrdude’s execution messages.
 The edited code now should look like the following: